-At Chemung, on the 27th ult., Mr. DANIEL E2 SHAW, in the 43d year of his age.
-His remains brought to Stevensville, Brad. co., and there is: Departed this life at Frenchtown, Pa., on the more Monday the 26th ult., HIRAM GILBERT, aged 37 J Death is not often a welcome guest.
-The ways vidence are mysterious.
-And oftentimes where t eye of human reason life is most needed, the Ana Death is swift to do his work.
-So it was in this An amiable and effectionate bosom companion, a sm and promising little son not yet a year old-aged worthy parents, a kind brother, and a large circle o career of happiness for himself and family, and of a ness in the community, but just begun, were contions which could do no less than make life strong sirable to this excellent man.
-But Hiram Gilbert not known to complain or ever regret that in the of Divine Providence he was so soon to be removed: his earthly home surrounded with so many endeame He bowed meekly to the will of his heavenly Fuz For some months previous to his disease, it was apprethat consumption in some of its insidious forms, was ing upon him, though he had but few of the order symptons of that disease.
-He was confined to he but a few days, and when the closing scene came, her calm and composed, retaining full possession of his n lectual faculties to the last.
-His funeral services were propriately attended by the Rev. D. D. Gray, on Webs day following his death, and his mortal remains, told ed by a large concourse of sorrowing friends, were r'td from his elegant new dwelling house, to a place! burial selected by himself, in an adjoining field.
-The ceased manifested a deep and lively interest in the fare of the dear friends he was about to leave, and a them repeated and comforting assurances that their would be his up-peakable gain : and that in the big world to which he looked forward, sighing and su ing and weeping were unknown.
+At Chemung, on the 27th ult., Mr. DANIEL BR.
+SHAW, in the 43d year of his age.
+His remains a brought to Stevensville, Brad. co., and there later Departed this life at Frenchtown, Pa., on the momin Monday the 26th ult., HIRAM GILBERT, aged 37 years.

+Death is not often a welcome guest.
+The ways of idence are mysterious.
+And oftentimes where to eye of human reason life is most needed, the Ang Death is swift to do his work.
+So it was in thi An amiable and effectionate bosom companion, a sm and promising little son not yet a year old-aged worthy parents, a kind brother, and a large circle tives and friends, by whom he was greatly este career of happiness for himself and family, and of ness in the community, but just begun, were con tions which could do no less than make life strong sirable to this excellent man.
+But Hiram Gilber not known to complain or ever regret that in the of Divine Providence he was so soon to be removed He bowed meekly to the will of his heavenly Fal For some months previous to his disease, it was app that consumption in some of its insidious forms, wa ing upon him, though he had but few of the ord symptons of that disease.
+He was confined to hi but a few days, and when the closing scene came. calm and composed, retaining full possession of his bectual faculties to the last.
+His funeral services we propriately attended by the Rey.
+D. D. Gray, on Wei day following his death, and his mortal remains, to ed by a large concourse of sorrowing friends, were ried from his elegant new dwelling house, to a place burial selected by himself, in an adjoining field. eased manifested a deep and lively interest in the fare of the dear friends he was about to leave, and them repeated and comforting assurances that the would be his unspeakable gain : and that in the world to which he looked forward, sighing and so

-Mail Arrangements-Towarda P. Q WAVERLEY, daily, arrives at 124 M.; departs 1, P.1 closes at 11, A. M.
+Mail Arrangements-Towarda P.0 WAVERLEY, daily, arrives at 121⁄2 Mr.; departs 1, P.9 closes at 11, A. M.